Filipedu67/projet-master/README.md

     'toulouse'
 ]
 ``
+The recommended city for tests and debug is `lille` as it has the best dataset.
 Note that the data for the given city must exist in the `data` folder.
+For the first version the data file name is `data-<city_name>.json` and for the second version the data file name is `valuersfoncieres-<city_name>.csv`.

 -a is an optional argument to use when you want the application to show the analysis of the data.